 Contact: Email Major Kim Holway

 Sending Personal Mail

 All personal mail must be sent to an off-site facility, which will be scanned and electronically sent to the inmate’s account on the tablets.

 Personal mail must sent to the following address and ensure that you include the inmate’s booking number (BN#) to confirm delivery.

 Loudoun County Adult Detention Center

-Legal mail and money orders will continue to be received and processed using the facility's current P.O.
-Box.
+Legal mail and money orders to be deposited into the Inmate commissary and phone account must be sent to the facility's PO Box.

-In addition to the general population inmates, the facility also houses the inmates assigned to the Work Release / Workforce program.
-The Work Release Facility houses non-violent, minimum-security inmates that are soon to be released back into the community.
-The Work Release Facility has the capabilities of housing up to 80 inmates.
+In addition to the general population inmates, the center also houses the inmates assigned to the Work Release / Workforce program.
+The Work Release Center houses non-violent, minimum-security inmates that are soon to be released back into the community.
+The Work Release Center has the capability of housing up to 96 inmates.

 The inmates at the facility pay $12 per day for staying at the facility and those in the work release program are released each day to go to and from their jobs with stringent rules and regulations.
-The money they make helps pay their fines, courts costs, make restitution to victims and support their family.
+The money they make helps pay their fines, and court costs, restitution to victims, and support their families.
 This also eases the burden of financial support to the taxpayer.